mc186/omniprobe/README.md

 ## FAQ

 ### How do you recommend I install Triton?
 To build with Triton instrumentation support, we require you provide the path to Triton's LLVM install (`TRITON_LLVM`).
 We recommend using a virtual Python environment to avoid clobbering your other packages.
-See [`docker/triton_install.sh`](docker/triton_install.sh) for creating this virtual environment automatically.
+See [`docker/triton_install.sh`](docker/triton_install.sh) for help creating this virtual environment automatically.